-Background (from our textbook ch-1)
+Background (from our textbook (ROBERTS) ch-1 Problem 12.)

-12. When you write a check, the dollar amount appears twice: once as a number and once as English text.
-For example, if you write a check for \$1729, you need to translate that number to the English text "one thousand seven hundred twenty-nine."
-Your task in this problem is to write a program that reads in integers from the user and writes out the equivalent value in figures on the next line, stopping when the user enters any negative number.
+When you write a check, the dollar amount appears twice: once as a number and once as English text.
+For example, if you write a check for \$1729, you need to translate that number to the English text "one thousand seven hundred twenty nine."

+Your task in this problem is to write a program that reads in integers from the user and writes out the equivalent value in figures on the next line.
+Stop the program when the user enters any negative number.
 For example, the following is a sample run of this program:

-'''

 Enter numbers in figures; use a negative value to stop.

-Number: 0

-zero

-Number: 1

-one

-Number: 11

-eleven

-Number: 256

-two hundred fifty-six

-Number: 1729

-one thousand seven hundred twenty-nine

-Number: 2001

-two thousand one

-Number: 12345

-twelve thousand three hundred forty-five

-Number: 13000

-thirteen thousand

-Number: -1

-'''
+Number: 0 zero Number: 1 one Number: 11 eleven Number: 256 two hundred fifty six Number: 1729 one thousand seven hundred twenty nine Number: 2001 two thousand one Number: 12345 twelve thousand three hundred forty five Number: 13000 thirteen thousand Number: -1